Story highlights

 France, the former colonial ruler of what is today Burkina Faso, welcomed the President’s resignation and called for elections to happen quickly.

-Unrest has gripped Burkina Faso – a key ally for the West in the fight against al Qaeda – as protests against President Blaise Compaore’s government turned violent, culminating Thursday with demonstrators storming the Parliament and setting fire to the building.
+Unrest has gripped Burkina Faso – a key partner for Western countries in the campaign against Islamist militants – since protests against Compaore’s government turned violent Thursday.

 Demonstrators stormed Parliament, setting fire to the building.

-Compaore, who has been in office since he took power following a bloody coup in 1987, also made an appeal via Twitter, urging for a return to calm.
+Compaore had been in office since he took power after a bloody coup in 1987.

 The opposition had called for Compaore’s immediate resignation.
 In Bobo-Dioulasso, the country’s second-largest city, protesters reportedly tore down a statue of Compaore.

-The incident followed reports that a large group of protesters had stormed the Parliament building, where lawmakers were set to vote on a motion to allow Compaore to extend his 27 years of rule.
+The incident followed reports of protesters storming the parliament building, where lawmakers were set to vote on a motion to allow Compaore to extend his time in power.

-Flights in and out of Ouagadougou have been suspended, according to the Burkina Faso Embassy in Washington.
+Flights in and out of Ouagadougou, the capital, have been suspended, according to the Burkina Faso Embassy in Washington.
 Embassy personnel told CNN that it was still issuing visas but that there were no flights at the moment.

-The West, particularly France, considers Burkina Faso a key ally in the fight against al Qaeda.
-The country was formerly known as the Republic of Upper Volta, when it was established in 1958 as a self-governing colony under France.
+The country was formerly known as the Republic of Upper Volta when it was established in 1958 as a self-governing colony under France.

 CNN’s Faith Karimi, Pierre Meilhan and Elwyn Lopez contributed to this report.